Investment charges

 Your cash account is also used to pay the annual Aviva Charge and Aviva Share Charge on your investments.
 If there’s not enough in your cash account to cover the charge, it will come from your fund investments instead.

-Interest in your cash account is charged at our variable rate and may be positive, zero or negative.
+Interest in your cash account is at our variable rate and may be positive, zero or negative.
 If the interest added is less than the charges taken out, the amount in your cash account will go down.
 Find out more in our interest rate factsheet (PDF 60 KB).

 Investment charges FAQs